theheking/intro-to-r/content/3_dataframes.md

 3. Next, check your code for common errors (a) matched brackets (b) matched quotation marks (c) correct names/typos. <b> Is the text in your text editor the correct colour? </b>

-4. Then, google the error message or paste it into your LLM of choice along with the code\*\* used to generate the error. \*\* Pasting code into an LLM is generally safe but it is better to use LLMs that Garvan has an enterprise agreement with.
-Avoid pasting in any sensitive information and direct file paths to where your data is kept
+4. Then, google the error message or paste it into your LLM of choice along with the code used to generate the error. <b> Pasting code into an LLM is generally safe (as most often you will be using publicly available code) but it is better to use LLMs that Garvan has an enterprise agreement with.
+Avoid pasting in any sensitive information (eg patient IDs) and direct file paths to where your data is kept </b>

 5. You can also check support sites such as github or stackoverflow.com.
 For stackoverflow, search using the [r] tag.
 Most questions have already been answered, but the challenge is to use the right words in the search to find the answers: <http://stackoverflow.com/questions/tagged/r>.
 If your issue is specific to a particular R package then you can also go to the issues section of the github page and look to see if anyone else has had the same problem (eg. <https://github.com/satijalab/seurat/issues>)